 So if you are looking to choose only one card out of these two options, we’ve broken down both cards in terms of annual fees, sign up bonuses, credits, earnings and more to give you a deeper insight on which card best fits your needs.

-The easiest way to redeem Chase points is In the Chase travel portal.
-For the Chase Sapphire Preferred, you can redeem points at 1.25 cents per Ultimate Rewards point.
-However, the Chase Sapphire Reserve is 1.5 cents per Ultimate Rewards in the travel portal.
+The easiest way to redeem Chase points is in the Chase travel portal.
+For the Chase Sapphire Preferred, you can redeem points at 1.25 cents per point.
+However, the Chase Sapphire Reserve is slightly higher at 1.5 cents per point.
+But remember, points transfer to the 14 travel partners at the same 1-to-1 ratio.

 Winner for this round: Sapphire Reserve.